China–Palestine relations: History

 After the victory of the Chinese Communist Party (CCP) in the Chinese Civil War in 1949, the People's Republic of China (PRC) was proclaimed under CCP chairman Mao Zedong.
 The PRC recognized the State of Israel, but during the 1950s and 1960s, the PRC began to support the Arabs and Palestinians.
+China began voicing support for Palestine at the 1955 Bandung Conference, at which Premier Zhou Enlai stated, "[T]here was a parallel between the problems of Palestine and Formosa; neither could be solved peacefully unless intervention by outside forces was excluded; China was suffering from the same problem as the Arab countries."
+In his closing statement at the conference, Zhou stated that China supported "the struggle of the Arab people of Palestine for human rights" and avoided condemning Israel as a state.